header

 Seashells on the Beach - The Wonderful World of Seashells

-Well, if you're like us, you start looking for anything unusual or rare that's on the beach.
-Doesn't matter what it is; strange fish washed up on the beach, bits of driftwood, coral, and, of course, sea shells.
+However, if you're like us, you start looking for anything unusual or rare that's on the beach.
+It Doesn't really matter what it is; strange fish washed up on the beach, bits of driftwood, coral, and, of course, sea shells.

-That's how David and I started collecting sea shells.
+That's how Lin and I started collecting sea shells.

 It's the largest shell I've ever found in my life.